WrapThat/FluentAssertions2Shouldly/README.md

 # FluentAssertions2Shouldly

 > This library was developed using [Cursor](https://cursor.sh/), an AI-powered code editor.
+>
+> All code, all tests and all documentation was written by the AI, no code was written by me.
+>
+> The AI is not perfect, it is like a very newbie developer.
+It needed a lot of coaching, and it didn't remember what it was told.
+On the bright side, it never complained, but just tried to do what it was told, and I could do other stuff while it was wading through its own errors, trying to fix them.

 A library that provides a FluentAssertions-style syntax while using Shouldly under the hood.
 This is perfect for: